 Position your portafilter snugly against a level surface like a countertop.
 Hold the handle with your non-dominant hand.
 Grip the tamper with your dominant hand, and press into the portafilter firmly to compact the ground coffee.

 Your effort should feel firm, but you should not struggle or strain.

-Now you’re ready to pull a shot!
+Now you’re ready for the brewing process…or in other words, you’re ready to pull a shot!

 Fasten the portafilter into your espresso machine.
 Place a cup under the nozzle, and start your extraction timer.